MacleodTW/ESPSlopkit/README.md

 07. Reload browser get STA IP
 08. PS5 set DNS server to STA IP
 09. PS5 Settings -> Guide & Tips, Health and Safety, and Other information -> User's Guide -> If it shows security xxx click "Yes"
-10. Click jailbreak after done, it shows "Payload Manager" and "Webkit Autoloader Installer" buttons to send payload
+10. Click jailbreak.
+After all is done, it shows "Payload Manager" and "Webkit Autoloader Installer" buttons to send payload

 Credit:<BR>
 jordyidk - <a href="https://github.com/jordyidk/slopkit">slopkit</a><BR>